hack3rs.ca network-security

 1. What Technique Mapping Is (and Is Not)

-Avoid “green matrix syndrome,” where teams mark a technique as covered because one generic alert exists.
-Real coverage depends on data quality, tuning, scope, and analyst ability to interpret the signal.
+Avoid green matrix syndrome: marking a technique as "covered" because one generic alert exists.
+Real coverage depends on data quality, tuning quality, scope (which assets, which segments), and analyst ability to interpret the signal when it fires.
+Shallow coverage claims produce false confidence and no improvement.

-Use ATT&CK-style mapping as a living model tied to evidence and tests, not a static slide for reporting.
+Use technique mapping as a living model tied to actual evidence and test results, not a static slide updated once a year for a compliance review.

 Normal Behavior